node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 #### Configuring Node-RED

+#### BBB specific nodes

+There are some great BBB specific nodes now available in our Node-red-nodes project on Github - https://github.com/node-red/node-red-nodes/tree/master/hardware/BBB - kudos to Max.

-There are not any specific nodes for the BBB.
-Instead, the `bonescript` module can be made available for use in Function nodes.
+Also for experts, the `bonescript` module can be made available for use in Function nodes.

 To do this, update `settings.js` to add the `bonescript` module to the Function global context: